Ikken9/obst-rs/README.md

 # obst-rs
-Optimal Binary Search Tree implementation
+This is an Optimal Binary Search Tree (OBST) *uncomplete* implementation for the "Advanced Search and Optimization Algorithms" subject.